|Rewards Rating:||4.3 / 5|

 Elevated introductory bonus

-The intro bonus on the Hilton Honors Surpass card is one of the largest available among any rewards card – a whopping 130,000 points if you spend $4,000 in the first four months.
+Hilton Honors Surpass card is one of the largest available among any rewards card – a whopping 125,000 points if you spend $2,000 in the first three months.
 Despite the fact that Hilton Honors points are inflated and worth around half of the average rewards point, this is still an incredibly valuable offer.
-If you use all these points at the lowest tier of Hilton hotel, you can get up to 26 free nights.
-The bonus is currently at its peak — slightly higher than the previous offer of 125,000 points for spending $2,000 in the first three months — so now is a great time to apply.
+If you use all these points at the lowest tier of Hilton hotel, you can get up to 25 free nights.

 On top of a generous introductory bonus the Hilton Honors Surpass includes a free weekend night any year you spend $15,000.
 This is within our estimated spend level for the average cardholder and can save you a lot on a rewards night stay – especially when you pair it with other rewards or a fifth night free (read on for more information on this perk).